xan105/node-powertoast/README.md

 - **callback** (⚠️ WinRT only)

-  Callback to excecute when user activates a toast notification through a click or when a toast notification leaves the screen, either by expiring or being explicitly dismissed by the user.<br />
+  Callback to execute when user activates a toast notification through a click or when a toast notification leaves the screen, either by expiring or being explicitly dismissed by the user.<br />

   Because of how [NodeRT](https://github.com/NodeRT/NodeRT) works registered event listener does not keep the event loop alive so you will need to provide a timeout value to keep it alive (default to 5sec as it is the default notification duration but keep in mind some users might have change this value in their Windows settings).<br />